 The site has a clear Occupational Health, Safety, Environment and Quality Policy which covers all HSE aspects.
-In addition, the Refinery achieved OHSAS 18001, ISO 9001 and ISO 14001 recertification through NQA Certification Ltd. by Auditor / Assessor M\s.
-ANM transformational solution in May 2018.
+In addition, the Refinery achieved OHSAS 18001, ISO 9001 and ISO 14001 recertification by NQA in May 2018.

 The site has three management level committees for the governance of HSE -